kamonporrn/CQRS/README.md

 ## Consequences
 Pros
-- Efficient data analysis: Systems with SQRS data management often help in fast and efficient data analysis, such as big data processing.
+- Efficient data analysis: Systems with CQRS data management often help in fast and efficient data analysis, such as big data processing.
 Creating a report or predicting various trends
-- Easy data access: SQRS may help to store data systematically and provide easy access for users, for example through applications or web interfaces.
+- Easy data access: CQRS may help to store data systematically and provide easy access for users, for example through applications or web interfaces.
-- Save time and resources: Using SQRS can help reduce data processing time and make the work process more efficient.
+- Save time and resources: Using CQRS can help reduce data processing time and make the work process more efficient.
 It reduces manual work and reduces possible errors.

 Cons
-- Complexity: Building and maintaining an SQRS system can be difficult.
+- Complexity: Building and maintaining a CQRS system can be difficult.
 This is due to the complexity of the structure and settings that must be adjusted according to the needs of the business.
-- Cost: SQRS system development and maintenance can require a high investment budget.
+- Cost: CQRS system development and maintenance can require a high investment budget.
 To make the system work efficiently and effectively
-- Improvements and Upgrades: Improving and upgrading SQRS systems can be complex and time-consuming.
+- Improvements and Upgrades: Improving and upgrading CQRS systems can be complex and time-consuming.
 This may cause businesses to face inconvenience during the time the system is being upgraded.

 ## Sample code